 Height should not exceed the first story of adjacent buildings.
 Overall size should not exceed 12 square feet.
 Supporting structures should be simple in design and in character with the adjacent buildings.
-No more than three ground in the colors may be used in signs, as is stated zoning regulations.
+No more than three colors may be used in ground signs, as is stated in the zoning regulations.